sio/potyarkin.com/content/posts/draft-hlc.md

 and we live a ten minute commute away from a huge used books store.
 That means we have a lot of books.
 Like, really a lot.
 A little more than one thousand.

 We have lost count how many times we've bought a book that we already owned.
-And even more often we had foregone buying a book we liked because we were sure we have already bought it - only to find out we've been mistaken and have just held the same book in hands when we were in that same store the last time.
-And that was a problem.
+Even more often we had foregone buying a book we liked because we were sure we have already bought it - only to find out we've been mistaken and have only considered buying that very book earlier.
+This has become a problem.
 The Library Problem.

 We needed a way to catalog all our books.
 The catalog had to be accessible from mobile devices (to look up a book while at the book store) and to be easy to